WillisLi/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+Relational Databases store their data in tables, rows, and columns.
+SQL is the language and commands use to modify, add, and administer relational databases.
 2. Why do tables need a Primary Key?
+Primary Keys give unique identification to entries in a database.
 3. What is the name given to a table column that references the Primary Key on another table?
+Foreign Key.
 4. What do we need in order to have a _many to many_ relationship between two tables?
+An intermediary table that holds foreign keys for both corresponding tables is required in many-to-many relationships.